-Doctors believe that Alzheimer’s disease is a result of abnormal buildup of protein in and around brain cells.
+Doctors believe that Alzheimer’s disease results from an abnormal buildup of protein in and around brain cells.
 Studies show that it can be caused by a combination of genetic, environmental, and lifestyle factors over time.

-Generally, a protein called plaques begins to cluster, have a toxic impact, and reduces cell-to-cell communication.
+Generally, a protein called plaques begins to cluster, has a toxic impact, and reduces cell-to-cell communication.
 Another protein is Tau protein, which changes its shape during Alzheimer’s.